sergatron/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

-Titanic dataset instruction from DataCamp
+Titanic dataset instructions from DataCamp

 1 - Have a look at the str() of the titanic dataset, which has been loaded into your workspace.
 Looks like the data is pretty tidy!